aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 .. opcode:: EMIT - Emit

-  Generate a new vertex for the current primitive using the values in the output registers.
+  Generate a new vertex for the current primitive into the specified vertex stream using the values in the output registers.

 .. opcode:: ENDPRIM - End Primitive

-  Complete the current primitive (consisting of the emitted vertices), and start a new one.
+  Complete the current primitive in the specified vertex stream (consisting of the emitted vertices), and start a new one.

 GLSL ISA